ruth-veevers/kernelpopper/README.md

 <img width="240" height="211" alt="kernel-popper logo" src="https://github.com/user-attachments/assets/ba44d0f2-e6a2-4e64-9f38-3d45ed58a01d"/>

-# KERNEL-POPPER
+# KERNELPOPPER

-Kernel-popper is a package designed to be compatible with scikit-learn's KernelRidge regression models; it calculates primary (feature) weights from the dual (sample) weights learnt by the model.
+KernelPopper is a package designed to be compatible with scikit-learn's KernelRidge regression models; it calculates primary (feature) weights from the dual (sample) weights learnt by the model.
 This allows analysis and interpretation of the relationships that the model is using to make predictions.

 A paper describing the calculation is in progress.
 We will update a link here on publication.